Competitive Sequential Screening: Equilibrium analysis

 where $p_A(\g)$ is the recommended strike price for type $\g$ at firm $A$.
 The terms involving $v_A(\th)$ and $v_B(\th)$ come from the total surplus; the terms involving $(1 - G(\g))/g(\g)$ come from the consumer's utility; and the terms involving $p_A(\g)$ and $s_A^\ast(p_A(\g))$ come from firm $A$'s revenue.

-The expression in \eqref{eq:pointwise} looks similar to the usual dynamic virtual surplus, but the coefficient on the allocation probability $q_A( \g, \th)$ is not exogenous---it depends on the recommended strike price at firm $A$.
+Next, we consider the relaxed problem of pointwise maximizing the expression in \eqref{eq:pointwise}, without imposing global incentive constraints.\footnote{This way, we do not need to characterize the class of all functions $p_A$ and $q$ that firm $B$ can induce through its choice of subscription schedule.
+Indeed, since firm $B$ uses a single instrument---its subscription schedule---to influence the consumption of both products, it cannot unilaterally induce every monotone allocation $(q_A,q_B)$.} This expression looks similar to the usual dynamic virtual surplus, but the coefficient on the allocation probability $q_A( \g, \th)$ is not exogenous---it depends on the recommended strike price at firm $A$.
 We prove that for each type $\g$, the expression in \eqref{eq:pointwise} is maximized by the equilibrium choices $p_A(\g) = p_A^\ast(\g)$ and $q(\g, \cdot) = q^\ast( \g, \cdot)$.
-Under our assumption that $v_0 \geq \max_{\g' \in \G} (1/g(\g'))$, the pointwise maximizer induces full coverage, i.e., $q_A( \g, \th) + q_B(\g, \th) = 1$.
+Here is a sketch of the argument.
+Under our assumption that $v_0 \geq \max_{\g' \in \G} (1/g(\g'))$, it can be shown that the pointwise maximizer, over $p_A(\g)$ and $q(\g, \cdot)$, induces full coverage, i.e., $q_A( \g, \th) + q_B(\g, \th) = 1$.
 Thus, the expression in \eqref{eq:pointwise} simplifies to